aquarium and pond answers, information, articles, resources

 Cyclops are omnivores; they eat algae, small animals, detritus but not usually fish.
 But weak fry MAY be harmed by these copepods.

-Some species of Cyclops are not free-living, existing instead as fish parasites, but these are not common.
 Tropical and native fish enthusiasts utilize the cyclopoids as a high protein live fish food, especially for immature fishes, and in a fair twist of fate, some Cyclops species have been found feasting on larval fishes, particularly in fish hatcheries.

-For more about proper fish food nutrition: Quality Fish Food; What ingredients are needed for proper fish nutrition, growth and health
+Fish Nutrition; What ingredients are needed for best fish nutrition, growth and health

 Cyclops are generally eaten by Phantom Midge Larvae and water mites.